hashes-jmi/Learn_Data-structure/Array/Array.md

 <img src="http://slideplayer.com/slide/3267750/11/images/2/What+is+an+Array+Group+of+variables+or+constants,+all+of+the+same+type,+referred+to+by+a+single+name..jpg" style="height: 80%; width: 80%;">

 ## Question
-*Given a wall, which is made up of two types of bricks (Porus / opaque ).
+<strong>*Given a wall, which is made up of two types of bricks (Porus / opaque ).
 Porus bricks allow water pass through them.
 Opaque won't.
-Find whether water reaches to ground, if there is any rainfall.*
+Find whether water reaches to ground, if there is any rainfall.*</strong>
 <br>
-*Water can flow from top to bottom, diagonally, horizontally as well.
-Only flowing from bottom to top is not possible.*
+<strong>*Water can flow from top to bottom, diagonally, horizontally as well.
+Only flowing from bottom to top is not possible.*</strong>
 <br>
-<p>You will be give the wall by as a 2-D array of NxN with 1 representing opaque and 0 representing porus.</p>
+<strong><p>You will be give the wall by as a 2-D array of NxN with 1 representing opaque and 0 representing porus.</p></strong>
 <br>

 ## Application of array